Thinklab-SJTU/NAR-CO-Solver/README.md

   Specifically, the constraint violation can be arbitrarily controlled, and its theoretical upper bound is tighter than SOFT-TopK by introducing the Gumbel trick.

-For the math details, please see the main paper.
+Please see the main paper for the math details.
 Our experiment shows consistent result with the theoretical study: empirically, we have Erdos Goes Neural (EGN) < SOFT-TopK (CardNN-S) < Gumbel-Sinkhorn-TopK (CardNN-GS).
 Experiments are conducted on both synthetic problems (in line with most neural CO solver papers), and transfer